 Now, who did they choose to play Marley?

 Goofy?
 Why the fuck would anyone want to go into business with Goofy?
 I literally can’t imagine anyone worse as a business partner.
 He’s got a massive gambling problem for a start.

-This is a bit of casting with which I disagree; Goofy is playing out of type here and is not by nature a Jacob Marley.
+I disagree with this casting; Goofy is playing out of type here and is not by nature a Jacob Marley.
 Oh well, at least he gets to do his signature yell.

 Jiminy Cricket is the Ghost of Christmas Past.
 That makes sense.
 We get taken straight to Fezzywig’s [sic] party and are introduced to the sentient goose that Donald plans to butcher and ingest.

 Lots of cameos in this scene.
 As you can see, we get the rabbit children from Robin Hood along with a few Aristocats and Extended Duck Universe characters.